How to Make Greek Yogurt

 - Cheesecloth or thin dishcloth, coffee filters, paper towels etc. placed inside a mesh strainer

-- Transfer medium pot with milk to an ice bath (I filled my sink with ice and water), to cool milk to 100-110 degrees F (37-43 C).
+- Cool Bath: Transfer the pot with milk to an ice bath (I filled my sink with ice and water), to cool milk to 100-110°F (37-43°C).

-- Scoop Greek yogurt from cloth and store in a clean, airtight container.
+- Store in a clean, airtight container.

-Nutrition information for Greek Yogurt
+Greek Yogurt FAQs

 Hi, I’m Sarah!